Nlohuandus/Nlohuandus/README.md

 ### Hi there 👋
  I'm Nicolas Lohuandus, from Buenos Aires, Argentina.
-I’m a student in computer systems, and i have recently finished the [Soy Henry bootcamp!](https://www.soyhenry.com/).
+I’m a student in computer systems 👨‍💻, and i have recently finished the [Soy Henry bootcamp!](https://www.soyhenry.com/).
 I love learning new things and i love programming, so here you can see my bootcamp, university and personal projects (many uploads in progress).
 - In the university I have learned:
   - Java